NLESC-JCER/run-cpp-on-web/js-plot/README.md

 ```
 File: _newtonraphson.hpp_

-The `newtonraphson.cpp` is rewritten from a while loop to a while/do loop like with a push to the iterations vector each cycle.
+The `newtonraphson.cpp` is rewritten from a while loop to a do while loop like with a push to the iterations vector each cycle.

 ```cpp
 #include "newtonraphson.hpp"